MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/review-copilot-validation-guidelines.md

 ## Technical requirements

-For a agent to be validated, invoked, and to work seamlessly, ensure that it meets the following criteria: [*Must fix*]
+For an agent to be validated, invoked, and to work seamlessly, ensure that it meets the following criteria: [*Must fix*]

 | Criteria | Fulfillment |
 |---|---|